 LMDZ consists of two main parts, from a physical, mathematical and computational point of view.
 The first part, called "the dynamics", concerns the numerical resolution of the atmospheric general circulation equations.
 This component manages horizontal exchanges between the model's grid cells.
 The second part, called "physics", calculates the impact of radiation, small-scale processes (subgrid) and phase changes of water on dynamic variables via "physical parameterizations".
 This "physical" part is made up of juxtaposed atmospheric columns, which do not interact with each other.
 Within each column, the variables are assumed to be statistically homogeneous in the horizontal plane.
+Le 1D/LES n'est pas une obligation et n'est vraiment utilisé que pour les paramétrisations de la convection et des nuages

 The SCM version of LMDZ is built by extracting an atmospheric column from the GCM, incorporating all subgrid-scale parameterizations, and running it in a large-scale constrained environment.
-This tool is essential for the development and tuning of physical parameterizations in climate models.
-Parameterizations are developed and evaluated within this single-column framework by comparing them with LES of the same atmospheric column.
-The SCM/LES approach was developed within the framework of the GCSS (GEWEX Cloud Systems Study), a program aimed at improving the parameterization of cloud systems in climate models ((ref)).
+This approach has become central in the development and tuning of parameterizations of convection and associated clouds in several climate modeling groups.
+Parameterizations are often developed and evaluated within this single-column framework by comparing them with LES of the same atmospheric column.
+The SCM/LES approach was promoted in particular by GCSS (GEWEX Cloud Systems Study), a program aimed at improving the parameterization of cloud systems in climate models ((ref)).
 A major advantage of the SCM is its low computational cost, which allows a large number of simulations, even on a laptop, making it particularly useful in the development phase, where extensive testing is required.